 Why would I want to disable Always On VPN?

 You might disable it to troubleshoot connectivity, gain more control over when you connect to a VPN, or use a different VPN solution that better fits your workflow or personal preferences.
-In browser vpn chrome
+Adguard edge extension for Microsoft Edge: block ads, protect privacy, and optimize your VPN setup

 Can I disable Always On VPN on Windows 10/11?